Meal Planning in Aged Care

 Meal Planning

 We eat with our eyes first, which means that the visual appearance of a meal matters.
-Make sure to incorporate a wide variety of colours, textures, flavours and types of food to keep things interesting in aged care meal planning (Leading Nutrition 2017).
+Make sure to incorporate a wide variety of colours, textures, flavours, and types of food to keep things interesting in aged care meal planning (Comcater 2023).

 Healthy foods full of nutrients for meal planning in aged care context